KrisCholakov02/SC4000_Group_Project/README.md

 ## 7. Conclusion

 This project successfully tackles the ELO Merchant Category Recommendation challenge with a **focused, novel strategy**: outlier detection + two specialized regression models, backed by thorough feature engineering and hyperparameter tuning.
 The high leaderboard placement demonstrates the effectiveness of the approach.

-**Recruiters** and data science practitioners can see from this repository:
-- A clean, modular codebase.
-- Mastery of feature engineering and model selection.
-- An intelligent handling of real-world data challenges (missing data, outliers, large dimensionality).

-Feel free to explore the notebooks, tweak the hyperparameters, and use the methodology as a starting point for similar regression or ranking tasks in the future.

----

-**Thank you for reviewing this project.** If you have any further questions or would like to discuss the approach in detail, please reach out!